vitiral/simple-quality/tools.md

 ### Revision Control
-This is probably the most essential tool to learn how to use, as it allows you to code fearlessly without worrying that past code will be "lost."
+This is probably the most essential tool to learn how to use, as it allows you to code fearlessly without worrying that past efforts will be lost.
 We will be using [git][1] in this tutorial to track our progress at each stage.

 ### Inline Documentation Renderers
-[Most languages][2] at least have a library that can take inline documentation on your functions, classes, etc and translate them into rendered and beautiful user docs.
-Some languages support it natively. [rust][3] is a great example, where the language-defined syntax will create beautiful developer docs.
+[Most languages][2] can take inline documentation on your functions, classes, etc and translate them into rendered and beautiful user docs.
+Some languages support it natively, others require a separate library.

-We will be writing python documentation can be natively viewed when importing our package from python REPL by calling `help(obj)` and *could* be converted using [Spinx][4].
+We will be writing python documentation can be natively viewed on the REPL by calling `help(obj)` and *could* be converted using [Spinx][4].

 ### Unit Testing